Vision

 associate artistic director

-Jacob Sampson (he/him) is a Graduate of the Acadia University Theatre Studies program and is a descendant of the Historic Black Nova Scotian community of Beechville.
-Jacob is the playwright of Chasing Champions, which premiered at Ship’s Company Theatre in 2016, a production that won the Merritt Awards for Outstanding New Play by a Nova Scotian, Outstanding Performance in a Leading Role (Jacob Sampson as Sam Langford), and Best Production.
-He also travelled with the show to the National Arts Centre in Ottawa.
-Jacob was the winner of the 2020 Merritt Award for Outstanding Performance in a Leading Role for 2b theatre’s production of Shauntay Grant’s The Bridge.
-Jacob is currently a member of The Bus Stop Co-Op’s board of directors and is proud to have served as an ACTRA councillor for six years, and as a member of the board of directors for 2b theatre for four years.
-Most recently he has been involved in Shakespeare by the Sea’s production of A Midsummer Night’s Dream in the role of Bottom, played officer Ross in CBC’s Diggstown and wrote the play Umoja Corp for Obsidian Theatre’s 21 Black Futures, which premiered on CBC Gem in spring of 2021.
-He is incredibly passionate about the arts community in Nova Scotia and wishes to contribute in as many ways possible.
+Associate Artistic Director of 2b theatre, Jacob Sampson (he/him) is a Graduate of the Acadia University Theatre Studies program and is a descendant of the Historic Black Nova Scotian community of Beechville.
+Jacob is the playwright of Chasing Champions, which premiered at Ship’s Company Theatre in 2016, a production that won six Robert Merritt Awards including for Outstanding New Play by a Nova Scotian, Outstanding Performance in a Leading Role (Jacob Sampson as Sam Langford), and Best Production.
+Jacob was also the winner of the 2020 Merritt Award for Outstanding Performance in a Leading Role for 2b theatre’s production of Shauntay Grant’s The Bridge.
+Most recently he wrote the play Umoja Corp for Obsidian Theatre’s 21 Black Futures, which premiered on CBC Gem in spring of 2021 and a reflection on the life of William Hall for Nova Scotia's Heritage Day in partnership with the Black Cultural Centre of Nova Scotia and Communities, Culture and Heritage.

 Olivia Rankin